Numerical analysis of quantum circuits for state preparation and unitary operator synthesis: Numerical results

 \subsection{Quantum circuit depth}

 An important question when designing quantum circuits is the depth of the circuit.
-For example, the first of the three quantum circuits above has a smaller depth and can be implemented faster than the other two, because the two steps enclosed by the dashed lines can be implemented simultaneously.
+For example, the first of the three quantum circuits shown in the previous subsection has a smaller depth and can be implemented faster than the other two, because the two steps enclosed by the dashed lines can be implemented simultaneously.
 We took all 9264 gate configurations that gave $F=1$ and calculated the depth for each one of them.
 The depths of the quantum circuits had the distribution \{0, 0, 0, 1008, 3984, 4272\}.
 In other words, the minimum depth is 4, with 1008 different quantum circuits having that minimum depth.
 One example of a minimum-depth quantum circuit is:

 \centerline{ \Qcircuit @C=1em @R=.7em { & \gate{R} & \ctrl{1} & \gate{R} & \ctrl{2} & \gate{R} & \qw & \push{\rule{0em}{1.2em}} \qw & \ctrl{1} & \gate{R} & \ctrl{1} & \gate{R} & \qw & \push{\rule{0em}{1.2em}} \qw & \qw \\ & \gate{R} & \ctrl{0} & \gate{R} & \qw & \qw & \ctrl{2} & \gate{R} & \ctrl{0} & \gate{R} & \ctrl{0} & \gate{R} & \qw & \qw & \qw \\ & \gate{R} & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \qw & \qw & \qw & \qw & \ctrl{1} & \gate{R} & \qw \\ & \gate{R} & \qw & \qw & \qw & \qw & \ctrl{0} & \gate{R} & \qw & \qw & \qw & \qw & \ctrl{0} & \gate{R} & \qw \gategroup{1}{5}{4}{8}{0.7em}{--} \gategroup{1}{11}{4}{14}{0.7em}{--} } }